dsanson/Pandoc.tmbundle/README.markdown

 # Please note

+I've abandoned TextMate for MacVim, and stopped supporting this bundle.
+If you want to take it over, let me know, and I'll add a link here to your fork.

-I've mostly abandoned TextMate for MacVim.
-If you are thinking about doing this too, check out [vim-pandoc][], my pandoc bundle for vim.
+If you are thinking about moving to vim, you might like [vim-pandoc][], a pandoc bundle for vim.

-One consequence is that this bundle is getting less love from me.
-If you want to give it some love, feel free to fork it, and I'll be happy to pull back in any improvements you make.
-If you want a more serious relationship---not just casual forking---we could move this toa shared repo, or I could transfer ownership to you.

 # Pandoc TextMate Bundle README